pactflow/katacoda-workshops/pactflow-bi-directional-contracts-intro/step11.md

-If you've made it this far, you should now have a good understanding of how Pactflow's bi-directional contract testinsg feature works to make it safe to release software into production quickly and reliably.
+If you've made it this far, you should now have a good understanding of how PactFlow's bi-directional contract testinsg feature works to make it safe to release software into production quickly and reliably.

 ## Summary

 ### Consumer Contracts

-Pactflow currently supports pact files as a consumer contract format.
+PactFlow currently supports pact files as a consumer contract format.
 In order to produce a consumer contract, you need to decide on a testing approach to capture the contract:

 1. Use [Pact](http://docs.pact.io) - this will be the default choice for many, as it can both mock the API calls and produce a pact file
 2. Use an existing mocking tools such as Wiremock or Mountebank, or record/replay tools (such as VCR or Polly), and convert the mocks to a pact file after a successful run.